-Our Lady of Lourdes Grotto and Tepeyac de San Antonio grounds are open 24 hours, 7 days a week.
-Admission is free.
-Visit this link to see the schedule for daily masses at our Grotto Chapel.
+Our Lady of Lourdes Grotto and Tepeyac de San Antonio grounds are open 24 hours, 7 days a week and admission is always free.
+Visit this link to see the schedule for daily masses at our Grotto Chapel and Grotto Office.

 Lourdes water, candles, and religious gifts are available at our Grotto Gift Shop, open 7 days a week from 10am – 6pm.
 The Grotto Gift shop is closed on major holidays.